PrasanthRM27/Data-Visualization-of-British-Airways-Reviews-Using-Tableau/README.md

 ### Steps to Build the Dashboard
-Here’s the concise version of the process tailored for a GitHub README file:

----

-# British Airways Review Dashboard

-### Steps to Build the Dashboard

-1. **Join Tables**
+**1. Join Tables**

-   Merge BA Reviews and Countries tables using the Place column and the Country Column.
+    Merge the BA Reviews table with the Countries table using the Place column from BA Reviews and the Country column from Countries.
-   Validate the join for completeness and accuracy.
+    Ensure the join is accurate and all necessary fields are included.

-2. **Average Metric By Country (Map)**
+**2. Average Metric By Country (Map)**

-   Use the Place column for geography and generate the map create the new parameter Pick a metric and the metrics which are in the data Create the calculated feild to use the metrics as filteres in the map Give the coloring based on the avg of the selected metrics for the map.
-   Add the required filters in the similar manner.
+    Use the Place column to create a map visualization.
+    Add a Pick a Metric parameter to allow users to select metrics from the dataset (e.g., Overall Rating, Cabin Staff Service).
+    Create a calculated field to dynamically filter the selected metric.
+    Apply color coding based on the average value of the selected metric for each country.
+    Add filters for Month of Date, Seat Type, Traveler Type, and Continent.

-4. **Average Metric By Month (Line Chart)**
+**3. Average Metric By Month (Line Chart)**

-   Plot Month-Year on the X-axis and selected metrics on the Y-axis.
+    Plot Month-Year on the X-axis and the selected metric on the Y-axis.
+    Ensure the chart updates dynamically based on the selected metric.

-5. **Average Metric By Aircraft (Dual Bar Chart)**
+**4. Average Metric By Aircraft (Dual Bar Chart)**

-   Create a bar chart showing `Average Rating` and `Review Count` side by side for each aircraft.
+    Create a dual bar chart for each aircraft type:
+        Bar 1: Average value of the selected metric.
+        Bar 2: Review Count.
+    Use contrasting colors to differentiate between the two metrics.

-6. **Build the Dashboard**
+**5. Build the Dashboard**

     Layout:
-     **Left Sidebar**: Filters.
-     **Top Section**: Summary metrics.
+        Left Sidebar: Add filters for Pick a Metric, Month of Date, Seat Type, Traveler Type, Aircraft Type, and       Continent.
+        Top Section: Display summary metrics like the average ratings for services.
-     **Main Section**: Map, Line Chart, and Bar Chart.
+        Main Section: Include the Map, Line Chart, and Dual Bar Chart.
-   Link filters across all visualizations for interactivity.
+    Link all visualizations to the filters for interactivity.

-### Filters Used
-- **Date**
+**Filters Used**

+    Pick a Metric (e.g., Overall Rating, Value for Money) Month of Date
-- **Seat Type** (Economy, Business, etc.)
+    Seat Type (Economy, Business, Premium Economy, etc.)
-- **Traveler Type** (Business, Family Leisure, etc.)
+    Traveler Type (Business, Couple Leisure, Family Leisure, etc.)
-- **Aircraft Type**
+    Aircraft Type
+    Continent